Published:

 Chargebacks

-A chargeback occurs when a buyer disputes the payment through their bank or credit card provider.
-For marketplaces, the liability issue is complex: formally, the chargeback goes to the merchant of record – usually the PSP or the platform.
+A chargeback occurs when a buyer requests a return of payment from their bank or credit card provider.
+For marketplaces, the liability issue is complex: the chargeback formally goes to the Comerciante of Record – which is usually the PSP or the platform.

-In practice, the chargeback fee (typically CHF 20–25) is either borne by the merchant or shared between the platform and the merchant, depending on the contractual agreement.
+In practice, the chargeback fee (typically EUR 20–25) is either borne by the Comerciante or split between the platform and the Comerciante, depending on the contractual agreement.

 Split payments define how a payment is divided.
-The payout to the merchant (payout) is a separate process that can take place at a later time.
+The payout to the Comerciante is a separate process that can take place at a later time.

 Model | Description | Suitable for |